StefVerce/GettingAndCleaningData-CourseProject/README.md

   2. Edit the run_analysis.R and replace the `path` with your own path
   3. source the R file using `source("run_analysis.R")`

+## Resulting file
+After running the script, a file named "HumanActivityRecognitionDataset.txt" is generated in the current directory (according the path file defined earlier).

 ## Codebook
 Information about the variables is provided in `CodeBook.md`.